Ukraine - Unmanned Air Vehicles

 the veteran intelligence officer noted, US President Joe Biden’s entire foreign policy team has been "relentless in their desire to confront Russia," risking further escalation of the conflict rather than de-escalation.
 "They’re trying to put a band aid on a sucking chest wound, the policy basically, the US policy in Ukraine and foreign policy across the board, is in collapse.
 It’s in freefall.
 The United States is not accomplishing its goals,” Johnson argued.

 At the present stage of development of military technologies, the most progressive direction has been the development and implementation of Unmanned Air Vehicles - Bespylotnyky Letatelnyh Apparatov [Non-Piloted Flying Apparatus].
-However, to call them robots or, in the West, drones is not entirely correct.
+However, to call them robots or, in the West, drones was not entirely correct.
 In fact, these are remotely controlled combat complexes, which are fully or mainly controlled by people - operators from special control points.
-And it is the operators who finally recognize the targets and give the command to destroy them.
+And it was the operators who finally recognize the targets and give the command to destroy them.

 Unmanned aerial vehicles, also known as UAVs and drones, are not uncommon today, especially in the military.
 However, it should be understood that the word "drone" hides a number of aircraft, the difference between which can be as between a bicycle and a tank.
 The smallest military drone a soldier can carry in his pocket to "look", say, around the corner.
-And the largest, in fact, is a full-fledged combat aircraft, simply without a cockpit, which can literally circling in the air around the clock, waiting for the opportunity to drop a bomb or missile on the enemy's head.
+And the largest, in fact, was a full-fledged combat aircraft, simply without a cockpit, which can literally circling in the air around the clock, waiting for the opportunity to drop a bomb or missile on the enemy's head.

 Most people are accustomed to small ultralight drones (quadcopters), which have become a common attribute for video and photography.
 The weight of military UAVs ranges from a few kilograms to 14 tons, sometimes they are "airplanes" with a wingspan of up to 20 meters.
 Currently, Western countries are developing drones, whose hulls are made by stealth technology, they are invisible to radar.

 Given the high manufacturability of such a product, there are very few manufacturers of strike drones in the world today.
 So far, this market has only seven countries: France, Italy, China, Turkey, Russia, Israel and the United States.
-Moreover, if the production of UAVs "kamikaze" is quite realistic to deploy even in a garage, then solid large devices are produced only by Israel, the United States and China, medium in size and characteristics - even Turkey.
+Moreover, if the production of UAVs "kamikaze" was quite realistic to deploy even in a garage, then solid large devices are produced only by Israel, the United States and China, medium in size and characteristics - even Turkey.
 United Europe and Russia are just beginning to implement their own projects.

-Analysis of the facts of the use of unamnned aerial vehicles in armed conflicts, includuing in the East of Ukraine it is possible to conclude that the use of a large number of UAVs that can carry the combat load, can change the course of the battle and cause significant combat losses to the enemy's heavy equipment and personnel.
+Analysis of the facts of the use of unamnned aerial vehicles in armed conflicts, includuing in the East of Ukraine it was possible to conclude that the use of a large number of UAVs that can carry the combat load, can change the course of the battle and cause significant combat losses to the enemy's heavy equipment and personnel.

 In 2014 Ukraine entered the war, in fact, without unmanned aerial vehicles.
-Soviet reconnaissance "Flights" and "Swifts", which were used in the first months of hostilities, with their film cameras, are hopelessly outdated.
+Soviet reconnaissance "Flights" and "Swifts", which were used in the first months of hostilities, with their film cameras, were hopelessly outdated.
 And there were almost no modern products in the army.
 While the Russian Federation, despite the huge technological lag behind the Western powers, in this area, was far ahead of Ukraine, already having a number of developments and serial samples.

 Ukraine tried to buy a large drone abroad which could carry out the intelligence tasks that faced Ukrainian military personnel.
 But they faced the problem that no one wanted to sell a military UAV to Ukraine in a conflict.
 Therefore, there was no other choice but to assemble it in Ukraine.

 Over the past few years, in the east of Ukraine, various UAVs have been used by the armed formations of the ORDLO and their coordinators from among the Russain special services.
-The effectiveness of their use is very high.
+The effectiveness of their use was very high.
 UAVs can be used for sabotage and terrorist acts.
-An example of the use of UAVs in the commission of a sabotage act is the dumping of bombs on the weapons and ammunition depots of the 65th Arsenal of the Ministry of Defense of Ukraine (Kharkiv region).
+An example of the use of UAVs in the commission of a sabotage act was the dumping of bombs on the weapons and ammunition depots of the 65th Arsenal of the Ministry of Defense of Ukraine (Kharkiv region).

 A new branch of the domestic defense-industrial complex was created from scratch.
 Initially, the efforts of volunteers were used to purchase civilian vehicles, which were either used "as is" or adapted to the tasks of the war with the help of the "Kulibins".
 However, over time, a full-fledged production of real, shock and reconnaissance weapons was established.
-And today this segment of the military-industrial complex is developing dynamically, claiming the title of one of the most innovative and groundbreaking in the domestic "defense".
+And today this segment of the military-industrial complex was developing dynamically, claiming the title of one of the most innovative and groundbreaking in the domestic "defense".
 Today, Ukrainian companies are developing a number of promising products that can bring Ukrainian UAVs to a new technological height.

 Tiny and not-so-unmanned aerial vehicles are slowly revolutionizing the military.
 For obvious reasons, the world's greatest attention focused on the Turkish model Bayraktar TB2, which repeatedly proved its combat effectiveness in the Middle East and the war in Karabakh.
 These drones were also in service in Ukraine.
 By the end of 2020 there were two such complexes, but "soon the reserves of our army may be replenished", - said the Commander-in-Chief of the Armed Forces of Ukraine, Colonel-General Ruslan Khomchak.

-What is the general need of the Armed Forces for such weapons?
+What was the general need of the Armed Forces for such weapons?
 After all, what does Ukrainian industry offer accordingly, what can it brag about?
 Prior to the war in the Donbas, unmanned aerial vehicles in the Ukrainian army were virtually absent as a class.
 The only type was the extremely outdated (both physically and morally) Soviet Tu-143 "Flight".
-However, their combat effectiveness is evidenced by the fact that the camera that stood on them was film.
+However, their combat effectiveness was evidenced by the fact that the camera that stood on them was film.

 Drones have been used in large numbers and continue to be used to reconnoiter, monitor and adjust artillery fire by both the Ukrainian military and enemies in eastern Ukraine.
 However, in the sky over the fields of Donbass take off mostly civilian drones, not specially made for the army, but adapted to the realities of war.
-The reason for the lack of army drones was that the development of computer technology allowed to create full-fledged combat UAVs only in the mid-1990s, and Ukrainian defense industry is based on the legacy of the USSR, which collapsed before the breakthrough in drone technology.
+The reason for the lack of army drones was that the development of computer technology allowed to create full-fledged combat UAVs only in the mid-1990s, and Ukrainian defense industry was based on the legacy of the USSR, which collapsed before the breakthrough in drone technology.

-During the fighting, the army began to receive numerous civilian vehicles from volunteers (both collected "on their knees" and bought in China), which were either used "as is" or with the help of "people's engineering genius" were brought to the state of a strike drone ( the so-called "Afghan version", when a faceted glass with a grenade, or something wrapped in scotch tape, is fixed in the drone camera holder).
+During the fighting, the army began to receive numerous civilian vehicles from volunteers (both collected "on their knees" and bought in China), which were either used "as is" or with the help of "people's engineering genius" were brought to the state of a strike drone ( the so-called "Afghan version", when a faceted glass with a grenade, or something wrapped in scotch tape, was fixed in the drone camera holder).
 However, how effective such a weapon can be called ...
-If the goal is to scare the enemy, then there is probably some sense in it.
+If the goal was to scare the enemy, then there was probably some sense in it.
 However, at that time there was no talk of any shock options, let alone mass production.

 From the very beginning of the Ukrainian-Russian war in 2014, the Armed Forces of Ukraine felt an urgent need for unmanned aerial vehicles.
 Through the efforts of volunteers, civilian vehicles were purchased, which were either used "as is" or, with the help of "people's engineering genius", adapted to the needs of war.
 The military recounts stories about Ukrainian masters who could bring a peaceful quadcopter to the state of a strike drone only through ingenuity.